Instructions from Legal Professionals

 Instructions from Members of the Public

-Public Access is the name given by the Bar Council to the scheme where anyone – members of the public, firms, companies – can directly instruct specially trained barristers without the use of a solicitor in accordance with the Bar Council’s Public Access scheme.
+Direct Access, also known as Public Access, is the name given by the Bar Council to the scheme where anyone – members of the public, firms, companies – can directly instruct specially trained barristers without the use of a solicitor in accordance with the Bar Council’s Public Access scheme.
 The Public Access Guidance for Lay Clients is available on the Bar Standards Board website here.
 You can also review a list of authorised barristers on the Bar Council’s Barrister’s Register here.

-We require an enquiry form to be submitted with your contact and case details in order to confirm if your case is suitable for a Public Access Barrister or whether it would be better dealt with by a Solicitor.
-If one of our Public Access Barristers can do it, then a clerk familiar with Public Access procedures will explain how the process works, who the most appropriate Public Access Barrister for your case is, timing and how much it will cost (e.g. fixed or hourly fees, if VAT applies etc).
+In brief, we require an enquiry form to be submitted with your contact and case details in order to confirm if your case is suitable for a Direct Access Barrister or whether it would be better dealt with by a Solicitor.
+If one of our Direct Access Barristers can do it, then a clerk familiar with Direct Access procedures will explain how the process works, who the most appropriate Public Access Barrister for your case is, timing and how much it will cost (e.g. fixed or hourly fees, if VAT applies etc).
 The time scales, fees and work agreed to be undertaken are clearly laid out in the client care letter sent to direct access clients.
+Our four step process for directly instructing our barristers is also available to download here.

 If you have any concerns, please don’t hesitate to contact Andrew Meyler or Matthew Phipps,